amper5and/secrets.js/README.md

 	console.log( comb === pw  ); // => true

 ## Installation and usage
-secrets.js is available on [npm](https://npmjs.org/package/secrets.js).
+This fork of secrets.js is available on [bower.io](http://bower.io/search/?q=secrets.js-grempe).
 Install using

-	npm install secrets.js

-The version on npm may not always reflect all the latest changes, especially during times of heavy development.
-To get the most up-to-date version, download [the current master zip file](https://github.com/amper5and/secrets.js/zipball/master), then run the following code from inside the folder:

-	npm install
+	bower install secrets.js-grempe

+The source code for this package is available on [Github](https://github.com/grempe/secrets.js).

-To use it in node.js:
+To use it in a Node.js application (Requires OpenSSL support compiled into Node):

 	var secrets = require('secrets.js');

-To use it in the browser, include *secrets.js* or *secrets.min.js*
+To use it in the browser with the global 'secrets' defined, include *secrets.js* or *secrets.min.js* in your HTML.

 	<script src="secrets.min.js"></script>

+To use it in the browser with an AMD module loading tool like [require.js](http://www.requirejs.org/)

+  TODO

 ## API